lhsteele/dnd_character_backstory_generator/README.md

 - Want an entirely random result?
 You can roll for a fully randomized character or monster.
 If rolling for a character, a name will be generated for you as well!

+Built with React, TypeScript, and Vite on the frontend, with a Node.js backend.
+Deployed using Vercel for the frontend and Render for the backend.

 <img width="1791" alt="dnd_character_generator" src="https://github.com/user-attachments/assets/1542cf08-19af-4fe2-b025-157313f16d41" />